-Rashi: Although the land had been given to Shem, the Kena'anim 1 were currently conquering it from them.
-That is why, in the following Pasuk, Hashem assures Avraham that He will return it to his children (who were the offspring of Shem).
+Rashi: Although the land had been given to Shem, the Kena'anim 1 were just then 2 gradually conquering it from them.
+That is why, in the following Pasuk, HaSh-m assures Avraham that He will return it to his children (who were the offspring of Shem).
 3

-Ramban #2: Having entered Kena'an without clear instructions, Avraham was afraid of the wicked Kena'anim, which is why he did not build a Mizbe'ach; until Hashem brought him to Shechem, and promised that He would give him Eretz Kena'an.
-From that moment on, his fear departed and he built a Mizbe'ach and served Hashem publicly.
+Ramban #2: Having entered Kena'an without clear instructions, Avraham was afraid of the wicked Kena'anim.
+He therefore did not immediately build a Mizbe'ach, until HaSh-m brought him to Shechem, and promised that He would give him Eretz Kena'an.
+From that moment on, his fear departed and he built a Mizbe'ach and served HaSh-m publicly.

 Moshav Zekenim: This cannot be, for Cham built Shechem for Kena'an (Sotah 34b)!
-Tzidon, north of Eretz Yisrael, was the north border of Kena'an!
+Tzidon, north of Eretz Yisrael, was the northern border of Kena'an!
 Rather, it was of Kena'an; Shem was taking it, for Kena'an was his slave.
 Hadar Zekenim learns from "Ki Lo Shalem Avon ha'Emori" that it belonged to Kena'an!
 Rather, half was of Shem, and half of Kena'an.
-Or, it was all of Kena'an; when he was cursed, it was [decreed that it be] taken from him when his sin is complete.
+Alternatively, it was all of Kena'an; when he was cursed, it was [decreed that it be] taken from him when his sin would be complete.

 Gur Aryeh: The implication of the word "then" (Az) is that it had not been the case previously.